urbansportsclub/events/README.md

 ];
 ```

 What we have in the example above, is what we refer to as generic observers.
-While source is hopefully self-explanatory, the producers and listeners need at least some explanation, hence the section on its own.
+While *source* is hopefully self-explanatory, *producers* and *listeners* require at least some explanation, hence the sections on their own.

 ## Producers
 The producers configuration is part of configuration where we are mapping our project models with the type of the event which will be produced.
 This is done so we can have loose coupling between our application domain and the potential consumers, which do not necessarily need to know about our domain models and would instead rather focus on the occurred event.